Soft-Contact/resto/specs/resto_json_api.md

 * ``includeRowComments`` - true / false if row comments should be included (included by default if ``invoiceReceiptsOnly`` = true)
 * ``includeAccountingInfo`` - true / false if Bookkeeping account codes should be included on sale and payment rows (also requires either ``includeSaleRows`` or ``includePaymentRows``)
 * ``customerReceiptsOnly`` - true / false to include only receipts that have a customer
+* * ``includePaymentTerminalTransactionData`` - true / false if payment terminal transaction data should be included to Payment Rows.
+The data includes the 3 fields: _cardLastDigits_, _paymentFilingCode_ and _paymentTerminalTransactionNumber_.
+See [Payment Row](#payment-row).
+This parameter can only be used if the parameter _includePaymentRows_ is set to _true_.

 Note 1: If no date parameters are given, the default value for ``salesReadFromDate`` will be used.
 Default value is kept by Restolution.